juvu/DayTrade-SwingTrade/TradingTechniques.md

 - [ ] Near long term resistance
 - [ ] Green candles going straight up intraday with no pullback
 - [ ] High float / High market cap
-- [ ] esistance with high volume, at least >10M or with consistent resistance
+- [ ] Individual resistance with high volume, with at least >10M, or with consistent resistance.
 - [ ] Lower volume than previous resistance
 * Entry/Risk
-	* Divide the position size into parts, and add as it get's closer to the resistance
+	* Divide the position size into parts, and add as it get's closer to the resistance, ensure the range to resistance is tight, otherwise the risk would be too big
 	* Target profit is half the size of the spike
 	* If the stock shows strength around the resistance, it's very bearish as it can cause a short squeeze